Throughout the entirety of Star Trek there are few crews as hated as the USS Valiant’s Red Squad.

 If we’re looking for fault there’s only one person you can blame: James T. Kirk… wait, I mean Admiral Leyton.

-Earth going dark sends a chill throughout the Federation.
+Earth going dark (basically Red Squad turned off the Earth’s electrical grid) sends a chill throughout the Federation.
 The Changeling threat is suddenly very real and Leyton takes full advantage of the rampant fear and suspicion blazing its way through the Federation like a plague.
 He decides this is the time for the military to step in to bring back law and order to society (sound familiar?).

 The problem is that his actions go against everything the Federation believes in and brings them dangerously close to emulating their enemies: the Dominion and the Cardassians.